TomTang01/cse15l-lab-reports/labreport5/lab8&9report.md

 ## Part 1
 **Student Post:**
 Hi, I am currently having some issues with the grade.sh in lab6.
-When I run the code with the correct methods (bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected), it shows a compile error.
+When I run the code with the correct methods, it shows a compile error.
+My failure inducing input is `bash grade.sh https://github.com/ucsd-cse15l-f22/list-methods-corrected`.
 Here is a screenshot:

 ![Image](https://github.com/TomTang01/cse15l-lab-reports/blob/main/labreport5/output.png)

 The error messages mean that they cannot find the junit package.
 But I did `javac` and `java` with junit as needed.
 CPATH was declared as `CPATH='.;/lib/hamcrest-core-1.3.jar;/lib/junit-4.13.2.jar'`.
-Here is a screenshot of running the Test code:
+I tried running junit in the terminal outside of the `grade.sh` file and it works fine, so this means that my `ListExamples.java` and `TestLestExamples.java` are both correct.
+Here is a screenshot of how I ran the Test code in `grade.sh`:

 ![Image](https://github.com/TomTang01/cse15l-lab-reports/blob/main/labreport5/code.png)